 - They educate users on how to use the system, what to expect and why to use the system at all.

 - They are carrying access technologies with them: QR codes and NFC tags.

 As an example, you see the one from our side-project pingeb.org.

 "Visibility is important but we also need to stand out", that's basically what the tourism board of Zell am See-Kaprun thought when they planned their guided tour through the town.
 With almost 2.5 Million overnight stays, Zell am See-Kaprun is one of Austria's top tourism destinations.

-Zell am See is not only known for its outstanding tourism destination (glaciers and lakes) but also for it’s heritage as home of the Porsche family.
+Zell am See is not only known for its outstanding tourism destination (glaciers and lakes) but also for its heritage as home of the Porsche family.
 While the car design bureau has been moved a while ago to Germany, the famous Porsche Design comes still from Zell am See.
-The tourism board took the chance and asked for a unique design for “smart labels” that are natural fit to it’s old town.
+The tourism board took the chance and asked for a unique design for "smart labels" that are a natural fit to its old town.

-It did not took long until they came up with some drawings …
+It did not take long until they came up with some drawings ...

 ... and visualizations.

 We at xamoom were amazed about these drafts and were eagerly awaiting the grand opening in September 2018.

 The project was conducted by a number of companies: